Lund Group

 Ribosome modifications

 We are addressing the hypothesis that modifications of the ribosomal RNA alter ribosome function and impose selective translation.
+Towards that, we previously demonstrated that modifying only a single modification can impact translation programs and affect cell fate decisions.
 Hence, specifically modified ribosomes may be functionally specialized to carry out translational programs of importance for establishing cellular identity and maintain cell homeostasis.
-We are addressing this hypothesis in cell culture model systems, mouse models and cancer organoids using a broad spectrum of genetic, computational and biochemical techniques.
+We explore these ideas using cell culture model systems, stem cell differentiation models, neuronal models, mouse models, patient samples, and various organoid and spheroid models.
+We use a broad spectrum of genetic, computational, and biochemical techniques, such as RiboMethSeq, ribosome profiling, single molecule nanopore sequencing, and human in vitro translation systems.

 Inhibiting onco-ribosomes

-Protein translation is altered in cancer and several cancers are dependent on a high level of translation.
-We find that cancer cells and genetic mouse models for cancer display a different pattern of 2’-Ome as compared to their normal counterparts.
-As 2’-Ome may affect ribosome structure and the association of factors to the ribosome, this provides opportunity for selective inhibition of ribosomes enriched in cancer.
+Protein synthesis is altered in cancer and several cancers are dependent on a high level of translation.
+We find that cancer cells and genetic mouse models for cancer display a different pattern of rRNA modifications as compared to their normal counterparts.
+As these modifications may affect ribosome structure and the association of factors to the ribosome, this provides opportunity for selective inhibition of ribosomes enriched in cancer.
+Together with collaborators, we conduct different screening approaches to identify compounds that selectively inhibit ribosomes with disease-related rRNA modification patterns.

 Selected publications